dcastr02/Lumi-Bot/README.md

 # Lumi-Bot
-Discord bot that fetches and monitors cryptocurrency prices utilizing CoinGeko API
+Discord bot that fetches and monitors cryptocurrency prices utilizing CoinGeko API.
+For any help message fatal#9999 on discord.

 ## Requirements